boennecd/pedmod/README.md

 needs to be proportional to
 ![\\mathcal O(m^{-1/2})](https://render.githubusercontent.com/render/math?math=%5Cmathcal%20O%28m%5E%7B-1%2F2%7D%29 "\mathcal O(m^{-1/2})")
-if we want a fixed number of precise digits for the log likelihood for all the families.
+if we want a fixed number of precise digits for the log likelihood for all number of families.
 The latter is important e.g.  for the profile likelihood curve we compute later and also for the line search used by some optimization methods.
 Thus, one may need to reduce `rel_eps` and increase `maxvls` when there are many families.